jinhanjun/prod-tivity/README.md

 # 426productivityBoard
 Busy-Bee Board: Productivity Board for Students

 Designed for time management and project organization for college students, Busy-Bee is a productivity board coded in PHP, Javascript, and HTML/CSS, that utilizes a mySQL database to store, edit, and delete agenda cards and is universally accessible from all devices.
 Students will be able to create an account to log into.
 Within a single board, students can create “cards” of to-do tasks.
 Each card can be edited, or delete upon completion.
+The board also provides randomized motivational quotes using REST API.

 Features to meet requirements:
 Will be a public website that one can log into